slarrauri/human-governed-ai-development-playbook/DONT-README.md

- # AI SDLC
+# Human Governed AI Development Playbook

  Part of the [Slackdevs](https://slackdevs.com) initiative.

  **We don’t automate developers — we multiply them.**

- AI-driven Software Development Life Cycle guidelines, best practices, and resources for building responsible and robust AI-powered applications.
+A comprehensive methodology for autonomous software development using specialized AI agents while maintaining human governance and control at critical decision points.

  ## Table of Contents